muunkky/notecards/docs/WRITER-DESIGN-THESIS.md

 2. **Gets out of the way** - The work is what matters, not the tool
 3. **Feels like infrastructure** - Solid, reliable, honest about what it is
 4. **Preserves flow state** - No interruptions, no decoration, no navigation
+5. **Mobile-only** - Designed for one context, not trying to be everything to everyone

 ---